 Sampo Group’s Structure and Business Model

-Sampo Group (“Group”) is engaged in non-life insurance, life insurance and banking.
+Sampo Group (“Group”) is engaged in non-life insurance, life insurance and banking mainly in Nordics.

 Sampo Group Legal Structure

-Being associated companies, Nordea and Topdanmark are not controlled by Sampo and their risk management is not covered in Sampo Group’s Annual Report.
-The associated companies do however have a material effect on the Group’s profits, risks and capital needs.
-Hence, Nordea and Topdanmark are carefully analysed by Sampo as separate businesses and as components of Sampo’s portfolio of Nordic financial companies.
+Nordea is an associated company and not controlled by Sampo.
+Because of this its risk management is not covered in Sampo Group’s Annual Report.
+Nordea has however a material effect on the Group’s profits, risks and capital needs.
+Hence, Nordea is carefully analysed by Sampo as separate business and as a component of Sampo’s portfolio of Nordic financial companies.

-Sampo Group’s legal structure and business model are both straightforward and simple.
-In addition there are only a limited amount of intragroup exposures, of which the most material are as follows: (i) Sampo’s holdings of hybrid loans of If P&C and Mandatum Life (ii) internal dividends and (iii) service charges.
+As described above Sampo Group’s legal structure and business model are both straightforward and simple.
+In addition there are only a limited amount of intragroup exposures, of which the most material are as follows: (i) Sampo’s holdings of hybrid capital and subordinated loan instruments issued by If P&C, Mandatum Life, Topdanmark and Nordea, (ii) internal dividends and (iii) service charges.
 Service charges are related to intragroup outsourcing agreements.
-If P&C and Mandatum have outsourced part of their investment management processes to Sampo.
+If P&C and Mandatum Life have outsourced part of their investment management processes to Sampo.
 Sampo has outsourced its IT platform services to If P&C and its financial accounting to Mandatum Life.
+Between Sampo and Topdanmark there are no outsourcing agreements.

 As dividends are the parent company’s major source of income, Sampo’s primary target for every sub-group is to maintain a healthy balance between profits, risks and capital, in order to facilitate a steady stream of dividend payments in the long run.
-The secondary target is ensuring stable profitability over its business portfolio.
-Hence the correlation of reported profits is monitored closely in addition to potential risk concentrations.
+The secondary target is ensuring stable profitability at business portfolio level.
+Potential risk concentrations especially and the correlation of reported profits generally are monitored closely and their sources are analysed.
+To the extent possible risk concentrations are proactively prevented by strategic decisions.
 Thirdly, as a general rule Sampo prefers to have low leverage and adequate liquidity buffers to be able to generate liquidity as needed.
 The size of assessed diversification benefit of the Group companies’ profits is reflected in Sampo’s decisions on own capital structure and liquidity position.

 Further information on Sampo Group’s steering framework and risk management process can be found in Appendix 1 (Sampo Group Steering Framework and Risk Management Process).